warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/stake-ward.md

 If you initiate redelegation to another validator or unstaking, you'll have to wait for the **unbonding period of 21 days**.
 During this period your tokens don't earn rewards.

 To manage your stake, do the following:

 1. Connect to [SpaceWard](https://spaceward.buenavista.wardenprotocol.org) and navigate to **Staking**
 2. Navigate to the **My staking** tab with the list of your stakes.
-3. Click your stake to open its details.
+3. Click your staked amount in the table to open details of the stake.
 4. Select one of the available options:
     - **Redelegate**
     - **Claim rewards**